HappyPathsOnly/K6-examples/README.md

 # K6-examples
-Some K6 ideas for a Udemy course
+Some K6 ideas from a Udemy course